Where were you on 9/9/1999?

 The Dreamcast was an amazing machine that had so much more potential than it lived to claim due to Sega’s financial downfall.
-Die hard gamers hope to see Sega return to glory once again.
+Die-hard gamers hope to see Sega return to glory once again.
 Perhaps a merger with Nintendo could make that “Dream” come true once again.
-Whatever happens, when the Dreamcast 2 finally arrives, give us full backwards compatibility for those old games, controllers and peripherals.
+Whatever happens, when the Dreamcast 2 finally arrives, give us full backward compatibility for those old games, controllers, and peripherals.

 Happy 15th, Dreamcast!